-Additional flexibility is available using the SPC\PAT\EN registers, which allows a Group B, C, or D pattern to be inserted into a series of Group A repetitions.
-This feature is useful when a different pattern is needed at the start, middle, or end of a sequence.
+Additional flexibility is available using the SPC\PAT\EN registers, which allows a Group B, Group C, or Group D pattern to be inserted into a series of Group A repetitions.
+This feature is useful when a different pattern is needed at the start, end, or middle of a sequence.

-Figure 47 shows an example of a sweep region using VPATA with multiple repetitions where a single repetition of VPATB has been added into the middle of the sequence.
-Figure 48 shows more detail on how to set the registers to achieve the desired timing.
+Figure 46 shows an example of a sweep region using VPATA with multiple repetitions where a single repetition of VPATB has been added into the middle of the sequence.
+Figure 47 shows more detail on how to set the registers to achieve the desired timing.